Introduction-to-Programming-OSOWSKI/Calculator/README.md

 # **Calculator**

 ## **Assignment Description**
-Create program that allows the user to add, subtract, multiply, or divide two numbers.
-Return the answer in one method called *calculate* that takes three parameters- String operation, int numOne, int numTwo.
-The *calculate* method should return a float.
+Create a method named calculate() that allows the user to add, subtract, multiply, or divide two numbers.
+Calculate should take three parameters- String operation, int x, int y.
+The calculate() method should return a float.